fcamilleri22/dots/FAQ.md

 - `bind-tools`: useful dns tools such as 'dig' and 'host.'
 - `zsh`: a standards-compliant alternate bash-like shell with nice plugins.
 - `stow`: a tool for managing bundles of symlinks.
 This enables us to link my custom configs to their programs and update them more easily.
-- `gucharmap`: GUI Character map, useful for working with fonts with icons and non-standard Unicode icons.
+- `gucharmap`: GUI Character map, useful for working with fonts that include icons.
 - `mariadb`: a MySQL-compatible server for MySQL development.
 - `mysql-workbench`: a (honestly quite bad, someone please suggest a replacement) GUI for MySQL.
 - `nodejs`, `npm`: runtime and package management for NodeJS development (I'm experimenting with trying to not use `nvm` -- this is probably temporary)